Convex cores for actions on finite-rank median algebras: Automorphisms of finite-rank median algebras.

 \begin{rmk} Even if $G\acts M$ does have wall inversions, the conclusion of Proposition~\ref{H=H_1} always holds for a subgroup $H\leq G$ of index at most $2^r$.
 This can be proved exactly as above, simply appealing to part~(1) of Proposition~\ref{finite orbit new prop} rather than part~(2). \end{rmk}

+The proof of Theorem~\ref{cores intro} is completed by the following lemma, which does not make any finite generation assumption on the group $G$.
 Recall from Definition~\ref{ess/min defn} that the action $G\acts M$ is \emph{minimal} if $M$ does not contain any proper, $G$--invariant, convex subsets (a convex subset is \emph{proper} if it is nonempty and not the entire $M$).